-Water scarcity and feed is the main cause of pastoral destitution in Somalia, as the natural resource base in the rangelands is shrinking fast.
 To enable realistic improvements in livestock production, water and feed resources ought to be considered in the broader development perspective and not just as an emergency response to drought.
-The Summary of implementation progress of major crucial planned activities and tasks of the Natural Resources Management Drought Resilience and Sustainable Livelihoods Program DRSLP II project (Somalia) to be completed by the end of the project is shown in table 1.
+The Summary of implementation progress of major crucial planned activities and tasks of the Natural Resources Management Drought Resilience and Sustainable Livelihoods Program DRSLP II project (Somalia) to be completed by the end of the project is shown in annexes.